 One person killed in explosion outside fertility clinic; police say act was ‘intentional’

-An explosion that heavily damaged a fertility clinic in the upscale California city of Palm Springs appears to have been intentional, local authorities said.
+(AP) — An explosion that heavily damaged a fertility clinic Saturday in the upscale California city of Palm Springs was apparently intentional, local authorities said.
 One person was found dead, and the FBI said it was sending investigators, including bomb technicians, to the scene.

-Palm Springs Police Chief Andy Mills said in a statement Saturday that the blast “appears to be an intentional act of violence” and that several buildings damaged, some severely.
+Palm Springs Police Chief Andy Mills said in a statement that the blast “appears to be an intentional act of violence” and that several buildings were damaged, some severely.

-“There has been one fatality, the person’s identity is not known,” Mills’ statement said.
+“There has been one fatality, the person’s identity is not known,” Mills said.

-The act was being investigated as a possible car explosion, said two law enforcement officials briefed on the matter who insisted on anonymity to discuss preliminary information from an ongoing investigation.
-One of the officials told AP that investigators believe the person who died is likely the person who set off the explosion, but cautioned the investigation is still in its early stages.
+The act was being investigated as a possible car explosion, according to two law enforcement officials briefed on the matter who insisted on anonymity to discuss preliminary information from an ongoing investigation.
+One of the officials told AP that investigators believe the person who died was likely the person who set off the explosion, but they cautioned that the investigation was still in its early stages.
 Authorities have not disclosed a motive.

+Attorney General Pam Bondi said federal agents were working to learn more about the explosion, adding, “Let me be clear: the Trump administration understands that women and mothers are the heartbeat of America.
+Violence against a fertility clinic is unforgivable.”

-FBI’s Los Angeles field office said in a social media post on X that “assets being deployed include investigators, bomb technicians & an evidence response team.”
+The FBI’s Los Angeles field office said via the social platform X that “assets being deployed include investigators, bomb technicians & an evidence response team.”
 Investigators from the Bureau of Alcohol, Tobacco, Firearms and Explosives were also assisting.

-The city of Palm Springs said Saturday that the explosion happened at 11 a.m. local time and that residents were being asked to avoid the area around North Indian Canyon Drive near East Tachevah Drive.
+The city of Palm Springs said the explosion happened at 11 a.m. and residents were asked to avoid the area around North Indian Canyon Drive near East Tachevah Drive.

-Dr. Maher Abdallah, who runs the American Reproductive Centers fertility clinic, confirmed that his clinic was damaged.
-He told The Associated Press in a phone interview that all of his staff were safe and accounted for.
-The explosion damaged the practice’s office space, where it conducts consultations with patients, but left the IVF lab and all of the stored embryos there unharmed.
+Dr. Maher Abdallah, who runs the American Reproductive Centers fertility clinic, confirmed that his facility was damaged.
+He told AP in a phone interview that all staffers were safe and accounted for.
+The explosion damaged the practice’s office space, where it conducts consultations with patients, but the IVF lab and the stored embryos were spared.

 “I really have no clue what happened,” Abdallah said.
 “Thank God today happened to be a day that we have no patients.”

-Aerial footage showed a burned-out car in a parking lot behind the building that housed the fertility clinic’s office space.
-The blast caved in the building’s roof and blew a wide debris field across a sidewalk and four lanes of the street on the other side of the structure.
+Aerial video showed a burned-out car in a parking lot behind the building that housed the fertility clinic’s office space.
+The blast caved in the roof and blew a wide debris field across a sidewalk and four lanes of the street on the other side of the structure.

-Rhino Williams, 47, was chatting with customers at a restaurant he helps manage inside the Skylark Hotel just over a block away from the scene when he heard a huge boom.
-Everything rattled, he said, and Williams — who has a background in aviation — immediately sprinted to the scene to see if anyone was in need of help, thinking a helicopter might have crashed.
+Rhino Williams, 47, said he was chatting with customers at a restaurant he helps manage inside the Skylark Hotel just over a block away when he heard a huge boom.
+Everything rattled, Williams said, and he sprinted to the scene to see if anyone was in need of help.

 He said it was the only car in the lot that he saw.
 He ran into the building, calling out and peering behind the counter to see if anyone was inside.
 He did not hear a response and did not see anyone behind the counter.

-Williams said he ran around to check on other nearby buildings.
+Williams then ran around to check on other buildings.
 Multiple windows of the neighboring liquor store were also blown out, he said.
 Once he saw authorities arrive, he headed back to the hotel.

 Nima Tabrizi, 37, of Santa Monica, said he was inside a cannabis dispensary nearby when he felt a massive explosion.